 The Perth Basin is a world-class mineral sands province first discovered in the 1960s.
 Heavy minerals were concentrated in strandlines and dunal environments during the Pleistocene sea level transgression.
 Located less than 10 km from the Cooljarloo Zr-Ti Operations, target areas defined by Wyloo Metals have never been systematically explored.

-Lake Gruzuska is an unexplained calcrete gold anomaly, associated with a major flexure in the Warri gravity ridge, in a region of extensive surficial cover.
+Lake Gruszka is an unexplained calcrete gold anomaly, associated with a major flexure in the Warri gravity ridge, in a region of extensive surficial cover.
 Basement rocks consist of Neoproterozoic sequences which may be correlative stratigraphy to the Telfer mine in the Paterson Province.